t9nzin/memory/README.md

 # Custom Memory Allocator

-A custom implementation of malloc, calloc, realloc, and free in C, featuring block splitting, coalescing, and efficient memory management.
+A custom implementation of malloc, calloc, realloc, and free in C.

 ## Overview